inveniosoftware/docs-invenio-rdm/docs/install/index.md

 ## Install the CLI

-Once you have installed these requirements, you can install the Invenio-CLI and manage your InvenioRDM instance using the Invenio CLI package, aptly named `invenio-cli`.
+Once you have installed these requirements, you can install the Invenio CLI package, aptly named `invenio-cli`.
 The package is available on [PyPI](https://pypi.org/project/invenio-cli/).
 Use your favorite way to install a Python package: